hyosung11/Launch-School/Courses/journal.md

 09:49 Studying while the kids go outside and jump on the trampoline.

 10:20 Going to go outside while the kids are in the kiddie pool.

+## 20220714 목요일

+10:17 Reviewing the same problems from the interview.